relab/optilog_artifacts/README.md

 ### Overview
 Each of the directories contains the README to explain the usage of the artifact.

-- Optitree contains the code and scripts required to perform the experiments described in figure 9 and 12.
+- [Optitree](./optitree/README.md) contains the code and scripts required to perform the experiments described in figures 9 and 12.

-- fig10_config contains the configuration file required to perform the experiments described in figure 10.
+- [fig10_config](./fig10_config/README.md) contains the configuration file required to perform the experiments described in figure 10.

-- overhead contains the code to conduct the experiement described in figure 13.
+- [overhead](./overhead/README.md) contains the code to conduct the experiment described in figure 13.

-- wriggle contains the code to perform the experiement explained in figure 11.
+- [wriggle](./wriggle/README.md) contains the code to perform the experiment explained in figure 11.